AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 The holes in support arise from deficiencies in the compilation of kernel code.
 Features which are not supported for use in kernels targeting Vulkan SPIR-V are:

-* Reductions - Not supported, will generate incorrect results rather than error.
 * Floating point atomics - Not supported, will generate incorrect results rather than error.
 * `marray` - Will fail to compile or in a LLVM 18 build generate incorrect results.
 SPIR-V does not support non-standard integer types without the `SPV_INTEL_arbitrary_precision_integers`